CanadianSunFish/orbit/README.md

-# OrbitalAnalysis
+# ORBIT
-Using the JPL Horizons API to analyze orbits of various astronomical objects.
+Using the NASA spice to analyze orbits of various astronomical objects.